-Ten of our director nominees are currently serving on the board of directors and two-Ms. Fu and Ms. Walden-are first-time nominees.
+All thirteen of our director nominees are currently serving on the board of directors.
 If a nominee who is currently serving as a director is not re-elected, Delaware law provides that the director would continue to serve on the board of directors as a "holdover director."
-Under our board of directors' policy regarding majority voting, the board expects each incumbent director who is nominated for re-election to the board to tender his or her resignation from the board if he or she fails to receive the required number of votes for re-election in accordance with our bylaws.
+Under our board of directors' policy regarding majority voting, the board expects each incumbent director who is nominated for re-election to the board to tender his or her resignation from the board of directors or selection in accordance with our bylaws.
 The resignation shall become effective only if and when the board of directors or a duly authorized committee of the board determines to accept such resignation.
-The board of directors or the duly authorized committee of the board, as the case may be, may consider any factors it deems relevant in deciding whether to accept a director's resignation.
+The board of director's resignation.
 Each of the director nominees has affirmatively agreed to tender a resignation under the circumstances described above.

-Ratification of independent public accounting firm (Proposal 2 and any other items properly brought before the annual meeting)-The affirmative vote of the holders of at least a majority of the total voting power of our common stock present in person or represented by proxy and entitled to vote on this matter is required to approve the ratification of our independent public accounting firm, and any other item properly brought before the annual meeting (except as explained below for amendments to our bylaws).
+Ratification of independent public accounting firm (Proposal 2 and any other items properly brought before the annual meeting) - The affirmative vote of the holders of at least a majority of the total voting power of our common stock present in person or represented by proxy and entitled to vote on this matter is required to approve the ratification of our independent public accounting firm, and any other item properly brought before the annual meeting (except as explained below for amendments to our bylaws).
 For purposes of this vote, abstentions or not voting on a matter will be counted as present in person or represented by proxy and entitled to vote on the respective matter, and therefore will have the effect of a negative vote.
-Broker nonvotes will have no effect on the outcome of this proposal, as they are not "entitled to vote."
+Broker non-votes will have no effect on the outcome of this proposal, as they are not "entitled to vote."
 Amendments to our bylaws require the affirmative vote of the holders of at least a majority of the total voting power of our common stock, or at least 80% of the total voting power for certain amendments.
 For the purpose of a vote on an amendment to our bylaws, not voting, abstentions and broker non-votes will all have the effect of a negative vote.